vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

 During the Temporal Cloud integration, Vantage prompts you to enter custom rates for Actions, Active Storage, and Retained Storage.
 By default, Vantage applies public pricing and the base rate for Actions (under 5M per month).
 If you exceed 5M Actions and don’t have a private rate card, you can calculate your blended rates by dividing your total costs by the usage on your bill.

 :::note
-Actions rates are measured in millions of actions; Active and Retained Storage rates are measured in Gigabyte-Hours.
+Actions rates are measured in millions of Actions; Active and Retained Storage rates are measured in Gigabyte-Hours.
 At this time, this integration does not account for any Actions included in the plan.
 :::

 If you have a custom rate for Temporal Cloud, you can enter your enterprise rate in the [integration settings](/connecting_temporal#vantage-console).
 Vantage multiplies your custom rates by the usage from the Temporal Cloud Usage API to calculate your costs.
 You can update your rates anytime on the [Settings page](/connecting_temporal#update-custom-rates) in Vantage.